rusbomber/VictoriaLogs/docs/victorialogs/README.md

   -loki.maxRequestSize size
-        The maximum size in bytes of a single Loki request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -maxConcurrentInserts int
+        The maximum size in bytes of a single Loki request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -maxBackfillAge value
+        Log entries with timestamps older than now-maxBackfillAge are rejected during data ingestion; see https://docs.victoriametrics.com/victorialogs/#backfilling
+        The following optional suffixes are supported: s (second), h (hour), d (day), w (week), y (year).
+If suffix isn't set, then the duration is counted in months (default 0)
+  -maxConcurrentInserts int
         The maximum number of concurrent insert requests.
 Set higher value when clients send data over slow networks.
 Default value depends on the number of available CPU cores.
 It should work fine in most cases since it minimizes resource usage.
 See also -insert.maxQueueDuration (default 32)
   -memory.allowedBytes size